 It’s useful to measure how well your SEO efforts are attracting new visitors.
 If you’re not receiving a steady stream of fresh traffic, you may need to adjust your SEO strategies to improve visibility or generate more backlinks.
 Similarly, if visitors aren’t returning, perhaps your content needs to provide more value.

-New and returning users aren’t always accurate metrics.
-Some people may clear their cookies or use a different browser, which will cause the site to count them as new instead of returning visitors.
+New and returning user counts aren’t always accurate.
+Some people may clear their cookies or use a different browser, which causes the site to count them as new visitors rather than returning visitors.

-These common SEO KPIs can be found in GA’s Retention Overview report as well as in other tools that track website performance.
+You can find these SEO KPIs in GA’s Retention Overview report and in other tools that track website performance.

 14. Metrics on Google Business Profile

-When you rely on local customers, it’s important that you put your Google Business Profile to work.
-Google will feature your business in its own panel and may also display it in local packs and maps.
+When you rely on local customers, put your Google Business Profile to work.
+Google will feature your business in its own panel and may also display it in local search result packs and maps.

-Your Business Profile provides key information like your address, contact information, reviews, and business hours to potential customers directly on the search results page.
-It can also send potential customers through to your website.
+Your Business Profile provides key information to potential customers directly on the search results page, including your:

-The Business Profile platform has performance data built-in, so you can simply log into your account to access Insights.
-You can see the search terms people are entering to find your business and the devices they are using, which is valuable intel for shaping your SEO strategies.
+The Business Profile platform has performance data built in, so you can log in to your account to access Insights.
+You can see the search terms people use to find your business and the devices on which they’re browsing, which is valuable intel for shaping your SEO strategies.
 You can also track the number of reviews, direction requests, website clicks, menu clicks, and bookings made from the profile.